-- 4.4.5 That is, the overall projected delays to MUDFA works in Section 1 increased to circa 110 weeks.
-That is, an increase of up to 52 weeks beyond those forecast in the 'MUDFA Rev.8' programme are expected (see columns 8 & 9 in the table directly above).
-It is this Section that drives Sectional Completion Date C (see comments in report section 4.1 above). - lain McAlister's mitigation exercise on the Revision 3 (Step 4 Issue 1) programme15 4.4.6 indicated that mitigation / acceleration could bring the projected completion date forward to circa July / August 201216.
-That equates to an overall delay in the region of 73 to 77 weeks for Sectional Completion Date C. As noted, that delay is driven by the dominant delays in Section 1 (intermediate sections 1A, 1B & 1C in particular).
-The difference between the increased MUDFA delays (of up to 52 weeks) and the mitigated delay to Sectional Completion Date C (of 73 to 77 weeks) appears to have been brought about by the introduction of different Traffic Management phasing within Section 1 (together with a degree of increased workscope as a result of INTC's).
-This has increased the effect of the critical MUDFA / utility delays in Section 1 by circa 21 to 25 weeks.
-We are aware that this is presently being reviewed by tie, Blair Anderson and Iain McAlister but the indications at present are that a summer 2012 completion still appears achievable 17.
-On that basis, the risk for this overall period appears to remain with tie18 (albeit that the current exercises being undertaken by tie in respect of TM phasing may well inform a further reduction in the current projection of forecast delays).
+4.5.6 Iain McAlister's mitigation exercise on the Revision 3 (Step 4 Issue 1) programme18 indicated that mitigation / acceleration could bring the projected completion date forward to circa July / August 201219.
+That equated to an overall delay in the region of 73 to 77 weeks for Sectional Completion Date C. As noted, that delay was driven by the dominant delays in Section 1 (intermediate sections 1A, 1B & 1C in particular).
+The difference between the increased MUDFA delays (of up to 52 weeks) and the mitigated delay to Sectional Completion Date C (of 73 to 77 weeks) appeared to have been brought about by the introduction of different Traffic Management phasing within Section 1 (together with a degree of increased workscope as a result of INTC's).
+This added to the critical MUDFA / utility delays in Section 1 by upwards of 21 to 25 weeks.